caltech-cs124/container/README.md

     Gzip is fast and achieves a reasonable compression level; if you want to achieve higher compression rates then use the `xz` compression utility.

-    ```
+    ```sh
     # Create a xz-compressed tarball (high compression ratio, slower, requires xz-tools)
     docker save ubuntu_i386cross | xz > ubuntu_i386cross-`uname -m`.txz
     ```

-5. You can then integrate the container into your workflow of choice.
+4. You can then integrate the container into your workflow of choice.